Anees-ur-Rehman-1/DevOps-repo/week 02/TDD.md

 TDD encourages collaboration between developers, testers, and other stakeholders.
 It provides a shared understanding of the requirements and promotes a culture of continuous improvement.

 ### Reduced technical debt
 TDD promotes clean code practices and helps to reduce technical debt.
 By refactoring the code regularly, developers can ensure that it is easy to maintain and extend.

 Some common tools and frameworks for TDD include JUnit, NUnit, PHPUnit, and Jasmine.
-TDD is compatible with various programming languages, including Java, C#, Python, and JavaScript
+TDD is compatible with various programming languages, including Java, C#, Python, and JavaScript.